Design & Regional Resilience in Japan: Talk by Professor Sarah Teasley

 Precisely how people in the many local communities that comprise Japan’s rich culture of making and creativity have responded to these opportunities and changing conditions, however, is a very local story.
 As this talk elaborates, it is also a deeply historical one, and how communities have reshaped their craft to thrive in new conditions demonstrates skill, ingenuity and a commitment to community wellbeing.

-As part of Japan House’s commitment to presenting regional ingenuity and resilience, and as a segue to the upcoming exhibition The Carpenters’ Line: Woodworking Heritage in Hida Takayama, this talk explores a rich variety of initiatives from the past 150 years, from wood, lacquerware and fashion to social enterprises.
+As part of Japan House’s commitment to presenting regional ingenuity and resilience, and as a segue to the exhibition The Carpenters’ Line: Woodworking Heritage in Hida Takayama, this talk explores a rich variety of initiatives from the past 150 years, from wood, lacquerware and fashion to social enterprises.

 About the speaker